o-snow/QSM_TiltCorrection/README.md

 Windows version requires Windows Subsystem for Linux installed (https://docs.microsoft.com/en-us/windows/wsl/install-win10 All versions require FSL (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL) [2,3,4]

+Tools for NIfTI and ANALYZE image (https://uk.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) for inputting the correct nifti structure into the `Parameters` struct.

 ## Usage

 Parameters struct is used for this function.
 The struct must have the following fields: